 The term ‘field’ is used in physics to describe the impact of an object on its environment.
-An electric field is the force of attraction or repulsion that is exercised by electrical charges on each other.
-A magnetic field is the force exercised by a moving electrical charge.
+An electric field is the force of attraction or repulsion that is exercised by electric charges on each other.
+A magnetic field is the force exercised by a moving electric charge.

 The geomagnetic field changes very slowly and so is considered a constant field.
 However most electric and magnetic fields, including natural ones, fluctuate quickly and on a regular basis.
 They are known as alternating fields and have a specific field strength and a frequency.

 The power grid, from the high-voltage and distribution networks to the low voltage in our homes, generates fields with a frequency of 50 Hz (50 cycles per second) and is classified as ‘extremely low-frequency’ (ELF).
 By way of comparison, mobile-phone frequencies range between 900 MHz and 1,900 MHz (million hertz).